nicsuzor/wikijuris/cyberlaw/intermediaries_safe_harbours.markdown

 ### Only ISPs (and some other institutions) can rely on the Safe Harbours

-The Australian Safe Harbours, unlike those in the US DMCA, primarily apply to 'Carriage Service Providers' (CSP).
+The Australian Safe Harbours, unlike those in the US DMCA, were initially only applicable to 'Carriage Service Providers' (CSP).
 This is defined in [Telecommunications Act 1997 (Cth) s 87](http://www.austlii.edu.au/au/legis/cth/consol_act/ta1997214/s87.html).
 Essentially, a CSP is an ISP.
 What this means, crucially, is that the Australian safe harbours do not apply to content hosts.

 The safe harbours were [amended recently](http://www5.austlii.edu.au/au/legis/cth/consol_act/ca1968133/s116aba.html) to also cover organisations assisting persons with a disability, libraries, archives, key cultural institutions, and educational institutions.
 The Government declined to extend them to content hosts and other online service providers.